HridayAjinkya/Connect-4/README.md

 # Connect-4
-A playable Connect 4 solver
+A playable Connect 4 solver using the negamax algorithm, a variant of the minimax algorithm